OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 As we design and develop new APIs for Word add-ins, we'll make them available for your feedback on our [Open API specifications](https://dev.office.com/reference/add-ins/openspec) page.
 Find out what new features are in the pipeline for the Word JavaScript APIs, and provide your input on our design specifications.

-You can also see what's new in the Word JavaScript API on the [change log](http://dev.office.com/changelog) page.

 ## Additional resources

 * [Office Add-ins platform overview](../overview/office-add-ins.md)